covid info hub

 The count day for a positive diagnosis begins on the first full day after the onset of symptoms or the first full day after the positive test result, whichever came first.
 You can click to calculate your child’s return date, based on the first day of symptoms or the positive test date.

-Testing will not be required for a student to return to school following isolation.
+Testing will not be required for an individual to return to school following isolation.

 Other Positive Cases in Households